greblus/aspeqt/readme.txt

 https://github.com/greblus/aspeqt/raw/android/android/apk/aspeqt.apk

+I've added an initial implementation of software command frame detection which should work with anything @19200bps.
+It's now set as default method when AspeQt is started first time.

-there is another branch (same GUI) which works better on JellyBean and some other devices:
+There is another branch (same GUI) which works better on JellyBean and some other devices:

 https://github.com/greblus/aspeqt/raw/us4a/android/apk/aspeqt.apk